Nad1m-71/hangman670/README.md

 The outcome of this project is to learn and practise:

-- Python programming basics
+- Python programming basics.
-- Utilisation of Object Oriented Programming to make a hangman game, working with classes and methods
+- Utilisation of Object Oriented Programming to make a hangman game, working with classes and methods.
 - Handling user input, which is then validated.
-- Using control structures such as loops and conditionals
+- Using control structures such as loops and conditionals.

 ## Installation